What is User Access Management?

 Access modification

-Handles changes in a user’s permissions as they transition between roles or projects.
+Access modification handles changes in access permissions as users transition between roles or projects.

 Authentication and authorization: